Burnsedia/burnsedia.github.io/src/content/blog/REDHAT-Nonsense.md

 2. RedHat requires you to sign a license that conflicts with the GPL

-This has led the Free Software Conservatory to File a Lawsuit, which is meant to protect the rights of the contributors to the open-source projects which received the RedHat-specific patches and enforced GPL license compliance.
+This has led the Free Software Conservatory to File a Lawsuit, which is meant to protect the rights of the contributors to the open-source projects that received the RedHat-specific patches and enforced GPL license compliance.

 The restrictions added by RedHat are the problem; you can do that.
 The problem is that added restrictions on top of the GPL effectively make RedHat a closed-source operating system.
 This new practice has destroyed all the company's remaining good faith and has led to many companies and communities switching to other Linux distros for your server needs.

 RedHat insists they are following the GPL, but in truth, they are, but mulishly.
 RedHat has turned to mulish compliance in the past, but never to this extent.
 This time it may cost them.
 This has led to losing customers, hurting their support and subscription-based business model.